 - Vascularized composite allografts (transplant of several structures that may include skin, bone, muscles, blood vessels, nerves, and connective tissue)

 Who can be an organ donor?

 People of all ages should consider themselves potential donors.
-When an individual dies, they are evaluated for donor suitability given their current and past medical history as well as their age.
+When a person dies, he or she is evaluated for donor suitability based on their medical history and age.
 The Organ Procurement Agency determines medical suitability for donation.